-Remember, if you look to nutrition studies for information some are funded by food lobby’s.
-“A 2007 review of 206 studies that looked at the health benefits of milk, soda and fruit juices found that those sponsored entirely by a food or beverage company were four to eight times more likely to show positive health effects from consuming those products.”1
+Remember, if you look to nutritional studies for information, some are funded by food lobbyists.
+“A 2007 review of 206 studies that looked at the health benefits of milk, soda, and fruit juices found that those sponsored entirely by a food or beverage company were four to eight times more likely to show positive health effects from consuming those products.”1

-There are times you’ll find nutrition advice based upon the findings from such studies.
-The sugar industry has tons of money whereas, the producers of fruits and vegetables do not.
+There are times you’ll find nutritional advice based upon the findings from such studies.
+The sugar industry has tons of money, whereas the producers of fruits and vegetables do not.
 Something to keep in mind when you do your research.

 Instead of being an expert in nutrition, you have to become an expert on how food works for YOUR body.